csankat92/musicstreaming_data_modeling/README.md

 #### Data Processing/ETL pipeline

-1. Create Sparkify Database and Tables
+1. Create StreamingDB Database and Tables
 2. Use Pandas to read JSON files
 3. Use Pandas to modify data (Ex.
 Convert unix time into datatime format)
 3. Use psycopg2 to insert data into tables